 - Counter-Improvised Explosive Device (IED): active and passive systems and sensors and related training

-- Cyber Defence: evolution of the current NATO Computer Incident Response Capability (NCIRC) Initial Operational Capability
+- Cyber Defence (CD): evolution of the current NATO Computer Incident Response Capability (NCIRC) Initial Operational Capability

 - Bi-SC (of the two Strategic Commands) Automated Information System: Delivery of Functional Services for Air and Land Command and Control, Information System

 - Logistic Functional Services (Log FS)

 - Air Command and Control System (ACCS) and related Theatre Missile Defence